spatil62/spatil62/README.md

 ⚡ Crushing performance bottlenecks — slow code?
 Not on my watch.
 🕵️‍♂️ Tracking down elusive bugs and obliterating them with precision.

 Failures don’t stop me; they fuel me.
 When others see walls, I see challenges to conquer.
-I bring relentless energy, sharp focus, and a passion for crafting solutions that don’t just work — they win.
+I bring relentless energy, sharp focus, and a passion for crafting solutions.

 Let’s build the future.
 Together.